JerryFleming/PyDoc/library/inspect.rst

 .. function:: getframeinfo(frame, context=1)

    Get information about a frame or traceback object.
-A :term:`named tuple` ``Traceback(filename, lineno, function, code_context, index)`` is returned.
+A :term:`命名元组` ``Traceback(filename, lineno, function, code_context, index)`` is returned.